A Literary Nightmare: As a meme

 Richard Dawkins, in his book Unweaving the Rainbow, cited the jingle of "A Literary Nightmare" as an excellent example of a meme – in this case, a "ridiculous fragment of versified instruction."
 The poem, through its catchy rhyme and rhythm, managed to convey itself from mind to mind, and in most cases inhabited the mind of the victims for several days.

 Translation attempts

 The jingle's success in English led others to attempt it in French, Latin, and Italian, as noted in the New Bedford Morning Mercury, quoting The New York Times of August 8, 1915.

 Swinburne did a French version for the literary journal "Revue des Deux Mondes," entitled "Le Chant du Conducteur," commencing:

 A St. Louis magazine found relief in a Latin anthem with this chorus:

 In an Italian collection of Twain's short stories, the jingle reads as:

+The first Russian translation came out as early as 1896.
+The most known, however, is the translation by Nina Daruzes from 1949: